21igor/pig-latin/README.md

-# Web Development Template

-#### This is a lightweight repository to deploy a basic project at the beginning of each Epicodus pair and solo project.
-It is meant to save time and support clean builds.
-Current as of June 1, 2016

-#### By Kevin VanEvery, Cory Olson, and Patrick Lipscomb

 ## Description

 This repository contains the following folders and files.
-They can be used to support a basic project template for the beginning of each of your projects.

 ### css